The Best 10 Trigonometry Textbooks in 2023

 This is one of the best trigonometry textbooks for someone who at least enrolled in a college course that involves algebra and trigonometry.
 The author has written this book assuming that the reader already knows the basic concepts.
 The Textbook also includes a lot of practice problems that are most find difficult to solve.

 Since this is a trigonometry textbook with over a thousand pages it will take some time to understand the concepts and finish practice problems.
 You may also need tutoring for the textbook at some point.
-So if you are not a math major or just someone whos self-studying trigonometry and algebra you should stay away from this book at least until you master the fundamental concepts.
+So if you are not a math major or just someone who is self-studying trigonometry and algebra you should stay away from this book at least until you master the fundamental concepts.

 In a Nutshell